RaspberryGuardian/raspberrygate6_p1.0/README.md

 ```
 sh ./install-raspg.sh
 ```
-Finaly, you have to reboot your system.
+Finally, you have to reboot your system.
 ```
 ..........
 -- done.